MGM sues Vegas shooting victims in push to avoid liability

 "While we expected the litigation that followed, we also feel strongly that victims and the community should be able to recover and find resolution in a timely manner," she said in a statement Tuesday.

-Attorney Robert Eglet, who represents victims in a lawsuit pending in federal court in Nevada, also decried the casino operator's move.
+Attorney Robert Eglet, who represents victims in a lawsuit pending in federal court in Nevada, also decried the casino operator's move, saying the company is filing complaints nationwide in search of a sympathetic judge.
+He told AP he has been flooded with calls from victims.

-"MGM has done something that in over 30 years of practice is the most outrageous thing I have ever seen," Eglet said.
-"They have sued the families of victims while they're still grieving over their loved ones."
+"This is absolute gamesmanship.
+It's outrageous.
+It's just pouring gasoline on the fire of (the victims') suffering," Eglet said.
+"They are very distraught, very upset over this.
+MGM is trying to intimidate them."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.